 When writing reusable code, error handling is a necessity.
 One of the most common ways to handle potential errors is via return codes.
 For example:

 This function returns the index of the first character matching ch within string.
-If the character can not be found, the function returns -1 as an error indicator.
+If the character can not be found, the function returns -1 as an indicator that the character wasn’t found.

 The primary virtue of this approach is that it is extremely simple.
 However, using return codes has a number of drawbacks which can quickly become apparent when used in non-trivial cases:

 First, return values can be cryptic -- if a function returns -1, is it trying to indicate an error, or is that actually a valid return value?
-It’s often hard to tell without digging into the guts of the function.
+It’s often hard to tell without digging into the guts of the function or consulting documentation.

-Second, functions can only return one value, so what happens when you need to return both a function result and an error code?
+Second, functions can only return one value, so what happens when you need to return both a function result and a possible error code?
 Consider the following function:

 This function is in desperate need of some error handling, because it will crash if the user passes in 0 for parameter y.
 However, it also needs to return the result of x/y.
 How can it do both?
 The most common answer is that either the result or the error handling will have to be passed back as a reference parameter, which makes for ugly code that is less convenient to use.
 For example: